davidpasch1/crawlframej/README.md

 - Collection of stages for the fetcher and the processing pipeline.
 - Demo of a general crawler and a downloader.

+The framework is delivered in two modules:
+- the core framework (`crawlframej-core`)
+- the implementation of the framework (`crawlframej-stages`)

+The core framework contains the interfaces and abstract classes of the framework.
+It depends solely on the logging module, and can be thus used in scenarios where a minimal dependency on 3rd party libraries is desired.

+The provided framework implementation contains default implementations for various stages:
+- HTTP web fetcher
+- disk fetcher
+- disk writer
+- job generator

+The library `crawlframej-stages` also contains the demo programs.

 ## Requirements
 For running the project the following requirements have to be met: